barty-s/client_list_app/client_list-main/README.md

 # Client List App

 The purpose of this app is to allow a trainer to access their list of clients for running training.
-The user i.e. the trainer, can add new clients, view clients, edit a client's information and delete a client, as needed.
-There are also automated calculations done on the inputted data to determine the training needs of the client which will assist the trainer in making a training plan for their client.
+The user i.e. the trainer, can add new clients, view clients, edit clients' information and delete clients, as needed.
+There are also automated calculations done on the input data to determine the training needs of the client which will assist the trainer in making a training plan.
 It is assumed that a new client has previous running experience and is hiring this trainer to improve their running time, therefore all inputs must be completed.

 ## Future Features